 \section{Introduction.}

-We will study a question raised in the exercise \cite[15.44 Hard Exercise]{MR1153249}.
+The following work was originated by a question raised in the exercise \cite[15.44 Hard Exercise]{MR1153249}.
 Let $V=\C^n$ be the standard representation of $\mathfrak{sl}_n(\C)$ and consider the following decomposition

 where $\Theta_{2i}$ is an irreducible representation of $\mathfrak{sl}_n(\C)$.
-Let $C^p(Gr^k(V))$ be the $p$-\emph{restricted chordal variety} of the Grassmannian of subspaces of dimension $n-k$: that is, the union of chords $\overline{LM}$ joining pair of planes meeting in a subspace of dimension at least $k-2p+1$.
-In the exercise we must prove that the ideal in degree two of $C^p(Gr^k(V))$ is
+Let $C^p(Gr^k(V))$ be the $p$-\emph{restricted chordal variety} of the Grassmannian of subspaces of dimension $n-k$: that is, the union of lines $\overline{LM}$ joining pair of planes meeting in a subspace of dimension at least $k-2p+1$.
+In the exercise the reader must prove that the ideal in degree two of $C^p(Gr^k(V))$ is

-and the authors asked what is the actual zero locus of these quadrics?.
-In the present paper we will generalize the situation to the following:\\
+and the authors asked about the actual zero locus of these quadrics.
+In the present paper we generalize this problem and give the following result:

-Let $\mathfrak{g}$ be a simple Lie algebra and let $G$ be the simply connected Lie group with Lie algebra $\mathfrak{g}$, let $V$ be a representation and $\overline{G.y}\subseteq\PP V$ be the closure of an orbit in the projective space $\PP V$. \begin{nteo} The zero locus of quadrics in $I(G.y)_2$ is an irreducible variety. \end{nteo} As an application of this result, we will prove that there exist $y\in C^p(Gr^k(V))$ such that $I(C^p(Gr^k(V)))_2=I(G.y)_2$ and then, the zero locus of $I(C^p(Gr^k(V)))_2$ is an irreducible variety.
+Let $\mathfrak{g}$ be a semisimple Lie algebra and let $G$ be the simply connected and connected Lie group with Lie algebra $\mathfrak{g}$, let $V$ be a finite dimensional representation and $\overline{G.y}\subseteq\PP V$ be the closure of an orbit in the projective space $\PP V$.
+Our main result is \begin{nteo} The zero locus of quadrics in $I(G.y)_2$ is an irreducible variety. \end{nteo} As an application of this result, we prove that there exists $y\in C^p(Gr^k(V))$ such that

+and then, the zero locus of $I(C^p(Gr^k(V)))_2$ is an irreducible variety.
 This gives an answer to the question in \cite[15.44 Hard Exercise]{MR1153249}.

+In the article \cite{2012arXiv1205.3776A}, the authors considered a semisimple Lie group $G$, and the closure of an orbit, $X$.
+They studied the zero locus of cubics that contain $X$ and they proved that this variety is not irreducible.
+Then, our result does not generalizes to degree $3$.

-After the previous motivation let's present our notations.
-We will work with a simple Lie algebra $\mathfrak{g}$, a module $V$ and a simply connected Lie group $G$ with Lie algebra $\mathfrak{g}$.
-For each $y\in \PP V$ consider the orbit $G.y\subseteq\PP V$ and the zero locus of its ideal in degree two,
+Let us present our notations.
+Let $\mathfrak{g}$ be a complex semisimple Lie algebra, $V$ a finite dimensional representation and $G$ a simply connected and connected Lie group with Lie algebra $\mathfrak{g}$.
+For each $y\in \PP V$ consider the orbit $G.y\subseteq\PP V$ and the zero locus of quadrics that contain $G.y$,